Medicare to undergo major funding overhaul

 It has taken aim at the cut to subsidised mental health care, waiting lists for surgery at public hospitals and declining bulk billing rates.

-Liberal frontbencher Sussan Ley accused the prime minister of selling out vulnerable Australians.
+Liberal frontbencher Sussan Ley accused Mr Albanese of selling out vulnerable Australians.

 “Anthony Albanese promised to leave no one behind but when it comes to healthcare that is exactly what he is doing,” she said.